arangodb/docs-hugo/site/content/3.12/release-notes/deprecated-and-removed-features.md

   - The `useMemoryMaps` option for Pregel jobs to use memory-mapped files as a backing storage for large datasets has been removed.

-- **Pregel**:

-  The distributed iterative graph processing (Pregel) system has been deprecated and removed in v3.12 including the Pregel algorithms, the `@arangodb/pregel` JavaScript API module, and the Pregel HTTP API.

 - **Leader/Follower Deployment Mode**:
   The Leader/Follower deployment mode is deprecated and already removed from